EasyBrizy/Brizy/docusaurus/docs/building-widgets/registering.md

 - `id` - the unique component ID.
 While invisible to the user, it's essential for the builder to distinguish this widget from others.
 - `component` - an object containing editor and view keys, each specifying the React component to be rendered in the respective mode.
 - `title` - the widget's display name within the user interface.
+- `truncate` - controls how long titles are displayed.
+When `true` (default), long titles are truncated with an ellipsis ("...").
+When `false`, titles wrap to multiple lines by word.
 - `category` - the widget category where your custom widget will be grouped.
 - `categoryOrder` - specifies the order of categories in the sidebar.
 The lowest order value will place the category at the top.
 If multiple elements are registered in the same category with different `categoryOrder` values, the lowest value will be applied to the entire category.
 - `options` - specifies the toolbar controls.
 Read more [here](/docs-internals/editor-controls/introduction).